-- Complete a Bachelor’s degree – it can be related to law studies, but that is not mandatory.
+- To study Law in the USA you must first complete a Bachelor’s degree.
+It can be related to Law studies, but that is not mandatory.
 Law schools accept all candidates that finished a Bachelor’s degree, regardless of their former fields of study.

 - Take the LSAT – an official exam that tests your critical and analytical abilities – necessary for further pursuing a Law degree.